List of crossings of the Danube

-This is a list of crossings of the Danube river, from its source in Germany to its mouth in the Black Sea.
+This is a list of crossings of the Danube river, from its mouth in the Black Sea to its source in Germany.
 Next to each bridge listed is information regarding the year in which it was constructed and for what use it was constructed (foot bridge, bicycle bridge, road bridge or railway bridge), and the distance from the mouth of the river in kilometres where available.

-Bridges not primarily intended for public use but which have limited access (generally only in the daytime and only for bicycle and foot traffic) are not included.